webdetails/cbf2/README.md

 ### Project containers

 Like the images, project containers work very similarly to core containers.
-But we'll also have 2 extra options available:
+But we'll also have two extra options available:

 * _Export the solution_: Exports the solution to our project folder
 * _Import the solution_: Imports the solution from our project folder into the